-Any planting adjacent to vehicular and pedestrian access points should address the transitional nature of proposed secondary access roads to the through-route nature of the Unnamed Road on the western boundary.
+Any planting adjacent to vehicular and pedestrian access points should address the transitional nature of proposed secondary access roads (Kerr Road Connection) on the northern boundary.
 Landscaping shall promote safety and low speeds, but with due concern for maintaining sightlines.